 1. Tangy Cucumber Salad

 This one from Joanne of InspiredTaste is super easy to do.
-She recommends salting the cucumbers beforehand to remove excess moisture.
-That takes a little time, but it is so worth it.
+Salt the cucumbers to remove excess moisture.
+Leave them for half an hour, rinse them off and squeeze them dry.

 2. Thai Cucumber Salad

-Elaine’s salad has ginger paste, garlic paste, rice vinegar, sesame oil, sesame seeds, maple syrup and pepper.
+Elaine’s salad has ginger-garlic paste, rice vinegar, sesame oil, sesame seeds, maple syrup and pepper.
 Don’t you just love that flavor combination?
-It’s a favorite of mine.
+Yum!

 3. Simple Korean Cucumber Salad

-When I’m making Asian dishes with little or no sauce, I like having JinJoo’s oi muchim (Korean cucumber salad) on the side.
+Speaking of Asian flavors, try JinJoo’s oi muchim (Korean cucumber salad).
 It has cucumber and a tablespoon each of soy sauce, rice vinegar and sugar.
-It acts like a salad and sauce in one in my house.
+It’s a sauce salad combo in my home.
+Everyone loves it!

 4. Tzatziki-Inspired Cucumber Salad